XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

 ..

 * ``run_options``: A dictionary of keyword arguments to be passed to the backend when it prepares the returned measurement results and quantum state from a simulator backend.
-Common arguments are:
+The available options depend on the backend in use; common arguments include:

     - ``shots``: A positive integer that specifies the number of times the program measurement evaluation is to be repeated.
     - ``modes``: An optional list of integers that specifies which modes we wish the backend to return for the quantum state.
 If the state is a mixed state represented by a density matrix, then the backend will automatically perform a partial trace to return only the modes specified.
 Note that this only affects the returned state object---all modes remain in the backend circuit.

     - ``eval``, ``session``, and ``feed_dict``: These are special keyword arguments used by the TensorFlow backend.
 See the :ref:`machine_learning_tutorial` for details about what these are used for.

 ..